 Definition of Done – DoD – The Ultimate Guide For Leaders

-Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into the Definition Of Done (DoD).
+Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into the realms of using the Definition Of Done.

 Below I am listing 15 items that teams might or might not want to include on their DoD.
 Some of these items are more challenging than others, but this is just a basic list of ideas that can help the teams to define their own DoD, a general guideline; feel free to pick and choose those that best apply to your situation.